raniajarral/projects/rania's-website/README.md

 4. **Portfolio** - Featured projects showcase
 5. **Contact** - Contact form and information

-## How to Use
-### After cloning the repo you can...

-### Option 1: Open Locally
-Simply double-click `index.html` to open it in your web browser.

-### Option 2: Host Online
-Upload the entire folder to any web hosting service:
-- GitHub Pages
-- Netlify
-- Vercel
-- Any shared hosting provider

-### Option 3: Local Development
-If you want to make changes:
-1. Open `index.html` in any text editor
-2. Edit the HTML, or modify `styles.css` and `script.js`
-3. Refresh your browser to see changes

-## Customization

 The website is built with separate HTML, CSS, and JavaScript files for easy customization:

 1. **Colors**: Modify the CSS variables in `styles.css`